wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 - (1 byte) `0xFD` broadcast address
 - (1 byte) `0x46` command for working with extended functions
 - (1 byte) `0x10` subcommand - request events from devices
-- (1 byte) minimum slave id of the device from which to start responding
+- (1 byte) minimum server id of the device from which to start responding
-- (1 byte) the maximum length of the data field with events in the packet that the master expects; according to the standard, the length of the entire packet should not exceed 256 bytes.
+- (1 byte) the maximum length of the data field with events in the packet that the client expects; according to the standard, the length of the entire packet should not exceed 256 bytes.
 - (1 byte) `slave_id` of the device from which the previous event packet was received
 - (1 byte) flag of the previous received packet to confirm reception (see below).
 - (2 bytes) checksum